Greg Gumbel: Second CBS stint

 Gumbel returned to CBS in March of 1998.
 The network announced that he would serve as studio host for the network's coverage of college basketball, including the annual NCAA tournament.
 In addition, since CBS had recently regained NFL broadcast rights by outbidding NBC for its coverage of the AFC, they named Gumbel as their lead broadcaster beginning in the fall of 1998, with Phil Simms as his color commentator.
 Gumbel was the lead announcer for the NFL on CBS between 1998 and 2003, calling Super Bowls XXXV and XXXVIII.
 For the 2004 NFL season, Gumbel traded positions with Jim Nantz as host of The NFL Today with Nantz taking over as lead announcer.

 At the end of the 2005 NFL season, Gumbel was replaced as studio host of The NFL Today by James Brown.
 Gumbel returned to the broadcast booth as the No. 2 play-by-play man, replacing Dick Enberg, alongside color man Dan Dierdorf until Dierdorf retired after the 2013–14 NFL season.
 Gumbel also worked alongside Trent Green in the No. 3 team from 2014 until 2019.
 He worked in a three-man booth with Green and Bruce Arians for the 2018 NFL season.
 Gumbel then traded spots with Kevin Harlan in 2020, teaming with Rich Gannon.
 Adam Archuleta became Gumbel's partner in the No. 4 slot the following year after CBS declined to renew Gannon's contract.

 CBS Sports extended its contract with Gumbel on March 15, 2023, which allowed him to continue hosting college basketball while stepping back from NFL coverage.
 However, Gumbel was absent from March Madness coverage in 2024 due to family health issues.

 Personal life and death

-In 1976, Gumbel married Marcy Kaczynski, and they had a daughter, Michelle.
+In 1976, Gumbel married Marcy Kaczynski, with whom he had a daughter.

 Gumbel regularly appeared on Howard Stern's radio show.

 Gumbel died from pancreatic cancer at home in Davie, Florida, on December 27, 2024; he was 78 years old.